litestar-org/litestar/docs/usage/route-handlers.rst

 The following sources can be accessed using annotated function kwargs:

-- :ref:`path, query, header and cookie parameters <usage/parameters:the parameter function>`
+- :ref:`path, query, header, and cookie parameters <usage/parameters:the parameter function>`
 - :doc:`/usage/request-data`
 - :doc:`injected dependencies </usage/dependency-injection>`